dotnet/arcade/Documentation/DependenciesFlowPlan.md

 # Dependencies Flow Plan
-The components needed in order to flow dependencies through different repositories are: Darc, Maestro++ and, using Darc, the Product Dependency Store.
+The components needed in order to flow dependencies through different repositories are: Darc, Maestro++, and the Build Asset Registry (using Darc)
 For more information take a look at [version querying and updating](./VersionQueryingAndUpdating.md).

 This document outlines the main stages to implement the work needed to accomplish the dependencies flow.
- First, we'll focus on [prototype](#Prototype) and once validated, we'll start adding funcionalities to each component.
+ First, we'll focus on [prototype](#Prototype) and once validated, we'll start adding functionalities to each component.

-In order for this plan to be done, the following requirements are needed:
+In order for the dependency flow plan to be done, tier 1 product repositories need to:
- - Product repositories use Arcade to build.
- - Repositories use Darc for dependency management.
+ - Use Darc for dependency management.
+ - Subscribe to Maestro++.
  - Builds for both CI and official builds happen in VSTS.

-**Note:** Repositories = at least CoreClr, CoreFx, CoreSetup, Roslyn, and CLI.

 # Prototype
 The goal of the prototype is to validate the interaction proposed between Darc and Maestro++, as well as the boundaries of each.